frederic-perez/AmE-dictionary/data/idioms.md

 __sugarcoat (something)__ To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
 __sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
+__surefire__ Certain to work, be effective, or have a particular outcome; foolproof.
+The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._
 __surprise, surprise__ :two: Said ironically of or in a situation in which something very predictable has happened.
 __swear in__ To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.